uviclibraries/html-css/act-3.md

 - We are going to create new file, or "style sheet," for our CSS, and this file will also have an extension name, or suffix, of `.css`.
 - The CSS "rules" for modern, complex websites can be very complicated, with multiple style sheets applying multiple rules to HTML files.
 We are going to keep things simple to start with and use just one style sheet.
-- In the Visual Code Studio (VCS) editor, create a new file in your `html_workshop` folder and name it exactly as follows: `style.css`
+- In Sublime, create a new file in your `html_workshop` folder and name it exactly as follows: `style.css`
 - In the same way that we created a link to an image file, in our `about.html` page, we are going to create a link between an HTML file and a CSS file.
 We make this HTML > CSS connection possible by adding a link to an HTML page.
-- In VCS, open your `about.html` page.
+- In Sublime, open your `about.html` page.
 - The link to our style sheet will be placed within the `<head></head>` tags in our `about.html` page.
 It will look like this:

 `<link rel="stylesheet" href="style.css">`